juleswhite/cs27x/assignments/Asgn2/README.md

 To run the Dropbox server:

-To start the dropbox server:
+To start the Dropbox server:
 1. Run (top menu bar)-> Run Configurations -> Select Java Applications -> Click New -> Set the project to JavaTestingExercise and the main class to the Dropbox class